 Fire danger season

 The Fire Danger Season is set by the Country Fire Service (CFS).
 This is a period during the year which carries a greater risk of the spread or outbreak of fire.
 During the Fire Danger Season, a range of restrictions is placed on activities that are likely to increase the risk of fire outbreak.
-These include the use of certain tools, burning and some barbecues.
+These include the use of certain tools, burning and barbecues.

 The State of South Australia is divided into 15 districts.
 Our area falls within the Mount Lofty Ranges fire ban district, which has a declared Fire Danger Season of 1 December to 30 April.